 U.S. CDC warns against travel to Mexico, Brazil, Singapore over COVID-19

-WASHINGTON, Jan 31 (Reuters) - The U.S. Centers for Disease Control and Prevention (CDC) on Monday advised against travel to a dozen destinations, including Mexico, Brazil, Singapore, Ecuador, Kosovo, Philippines and Paraguay.
+WASHINGTON, Jan 31 (Reuters) - The U.S. Centers for Disease Control and Prevention (CDC) on Monday advised against travel to a dozen countries because of high rates of coronavirus infection, including Mexico, Brazil, Singapore, Ecuador, Kosovo, Philippines and Paraguay.

 The CDC now lists nearly 130 countries and territories with COVID-19 cases as "Level Four: Very High."
-It also added Anguilla, French Guiana, Moldova and Saint Vincent and the Grenadines on Monday to its highest level.
+It also added Anguilla, French Guiana, Moldova and Saint Vincent and the Grenadines to its highest level on Monday.

+The U.S. State Department also raised its travel advisory for Mexico and some of the other nations listed by the CDC to "Level 4: Do Not Travel."

+Since mid-December, the U.S. government has added more than 60 countries and territories to its list of places to avoid, citing the Omicron coronavirus variant.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))